 When both parents carry the gene, there is a

 Usher Syndrome Type 1F is the leading cause of deaf-blindness among the Jews.

 Much of the research into a cure for retinitis pigmentosa is genotype specific.
 There is currently no research for type 1f.
 One of the major reasons for this is the lack of an animal model; without an animal model, there can be no clinical trials for those with type 1f because potential treatments must first be tested on an animal model.
-Thus, the initial goal of the foundation is to fund the creation of an effective mouse model for Usher Syndrome type 1f and, subsequently, to fund research into a cure using this mouse model.
+Thus, the initial goal of the foundation is to fund the creation of an effective animal model for Usher Syndrome type 1f and, subsequently, to fund research into a cure using this animal model.

 Right now, parents of children with type 1f are sitting and watching their children's vision fade while clinical trials for other Usher genotypes are offering encouragement and hope to others.
 Please help make hope a reality for those with type 1f.